To1iK/ImgPrint/README.md

 # ImagePrinting

 The image printing program works as a console application.
+It's designed for black/white printing of labels and reports by industrial printers with Windows drivers.

 ### Version 1.0.0.0 provides the following features:
 - Convert image stream to one-bit bmp format